juji-io/datalevin/doc/query.md

 The simple and elegant query language is often backed by a flexible triple store.
 However, it is a well-know problem that querying a triple store is much slower than querying RDBMS that stores data in rows (or columns).
+[1]

-Datalevin solves the problem by developing an innovative query engine based on the latest research findings and some innovations of our own.
+Datalevin solves the problem by developing an advanced query engine based on the latest research findings and some innovations of our own.
 We leverage some unique properties of Datomic-like triple stores to achieve the goal of bringing triple store query performance to a level competitive with RDBMS.